adaorannadi/airbnb-eda/README.md

 ### Link: https://adaorannadi.shinyapps.io/Nnadi_Adaora_Final_Project/

-# Please allow about 30 seconds for the website to properly load.
+# Please allow about 30 seconds for the website to load properly.